IlVice26/GPI-Documents-Group2/docs/Project Charter.md

 ### 1) Introduction
 ### Overview
 The ETL-Support program will be a Python script available only for Windows operating system.
 The program will allow you to back up your classroom reservation management data on a server (SIGMAQ).
-The backup result will be made available by the Reporting Service.
+The backup result will be made available by the Reporting Service of the school.
+This document provides information on the requirements for the ETL Support software application.

+### Goals and Objectives
+The purpose of ETL Support is to back up classroom reservation time data on a server (SIGMAQ) to allow for the visualization of the data thanks to the reporting services of the school.